Summary of Employment Laws in Malaysia

 - Gives protection in terms of health and safety for all workers working in factories regardless of sex

 - The jurisdiction of the act covers all factories

-- Minimum wage is been implemented in 2013 and has been closely observed thereafter.
+- Minimum wage has been implemented in 2013 and has been closely observed thereafter.

 - Minimum wages is basic wages, excluding any allowances or other payments.

 |MINIMUM WAGES RATE (as per Minimum Wages Order 2016)|